Calculating Project Based Consulting Fees

 Identify Risks and Unknowns

-When you have all the deliverables and time frames up on a white board, have everyone sit back and look for risks and unknowns.
+When you have all the deliverables and time frames up on a whiteboard, have everyone sit back and look for risks and unknowns.
 Give everyone five minutes of quiet so they can discover on their own and write notes.

 Then, ask for corrections or risks people see.